klawrawkz/Oryx/actions/oryx-dockerfile/README.md

 - `source-directory`
     - Source directory of the repository; if no value is provided for this, the current working directory in the container is set as the source directory
-- `dockerfile-path`
-    - Path to the Dockerfile that will be written to; if no value is provided for this, the result will be written to a `Dockerfile.oryx` file in the source directory
 - `platform`
     - Programming platform used to build the web app; if no value is provided for this, Oryx will detect the platform.
 The supported values are "dotnet", "nodejs", "php" and "python"
 - `platform-version`